Burning Low: Reception

 “Burning Low” first aired on Cartoon Network on July 30, 2012.
 It was seen by 3.504 million viewers, and was the thirteenth most-viewed cable show for the week ending August 6.
-This makes it the highest-rated episode of Adventure Time that has ever aired, in terms of viewers with ratings data being available.
+"Burning low" was the highest highest-rated episode premiere of Adventure Time with ratings data available.
 The episode first saw physical release as part of the 2013 DVD, Jake the Dad, which included 16 episodes from the series' fourth and fifth seasons.
 It was later re-released as part of the complete fourth season DVD in October 2014.

 Oliver Sava of The A.V.
 Club awarded the episode a "B+", writing that "this week’s story is a great example of how this show takes a common issue and puts a fantastic spin on it."
 He applauded the episode and the series at large for managing to take a straightforward moral and twisting it into a bizarre and absurd direction.
 He concluded: "While 'Burning Low' is an episode that may not be as insane as this show’s usual fare, it tells a personal, emotional story that will resonate with viewers of any age."